 The TREZOR can also be used to store a range of cryptocurrencies, allowing you to hold bitcoin, Bitcoin Cash (BCH), Litecoin (LTC) and other coins and tokens alongside Dash.

-However, the trade-off is that you’ll need to pay €89 (around INR 7100) for a TREZOR, while some users may also prefer other wallets that provide slightly more convenient access to their coins.
+However, the trade-off is that you’ll need to pay €89 (around CAD$143 at the time of writing) for a TREZOR, while some users may also prefer other wallets that provide slightly more convenient access to their coins.

 Dash Core (desktop and mobile wallet)

 - Desktop and iOS access, official Dash wallet, simple to use, retain control of your private keys

 - No Android app, uses large amount of hard drive space

 Dash Core is the official fully featured wallet and desktop client for DASH.
 This means it has been specifically designed to store, send and receive DASH, and it offers support for both InstantSend and PrivateSend features.

 Allowing you to retain control of your private keys, this wallet is relatively easy to set up and use and also allows you to retain control of your private keys.